MatheusMK3/glowing-image-border/README.md

 Mostly a friday night project to mess around with the Canvas element and make cool profile pictures for my Discord, nothing really important 😜

+## Demo

+You can check a live demo running on Now.sh by [clicking here](https://glowing-image-border.lab.matheus.io).

 ## Building

 All dependencies are available through npm, so after cloning it to a local directory simply do a `npm install` and you're done.